 For a deluxe tree planting spot, choose this mix!
 Contains a broad spectrum of macro and micronutrients and soil conditioners that fruit trees thrive on.
 Follow our directions for use in the fall.

 Malus spp.
-Fall.
+Fall, deep red skin, yellowish flesh.
 A popular historic variety from the South.
 Great for fresh eating, cider and cooking.
 Reaches peak flavor in storage.
 Natural resistance to many pests and diseases.
 Z4.

 Filled with clear how-to and how-not-to instructions, along with useful illustrations and laugh-out-loud humor, Turnbull walks through the basics and delves into specifics for more than 150 plants.